Huotes/CommitMaker/README.md

 I told him I can't open the jar, he said download and install Java

 Wo hu cang long.
 The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'

+It's widely believed that Jesus was Chuck Norris' stunt double for crucifixion due to the fact that it is impossible for nails to pierce Chuck Norris' skin.